erenyusufduran/path/09-blockchain/01-hyperledger/02-course/orderer-binary.md

   - `ClientRootCAs` - List of Client CA certs that can be trusted

 In our orderer.yaml file TLS Enabled is false, but we can owerwrite it with in `snippets/orderer.tls.sh` file commands.
 If you execute it Enabled will be true.

+## Orderer Setup in Production

+### Let's Recap

+1. There is a **configtx.yaml** file that contains the type of the orderer under the orderer section.

+2. This configtx.yaml file provided as an input the **configtxgen tool that generate the Genesis Block**.

+3. The orderer then uses the Genesis Block for **initialization**.
+Since the orderer type is configured to SOLO, the orderer initializes and launches the **SOLO** at runtime.

+   - Solo is built in the _Orderer binary_.
+In other words there's no seperate process for SOLO.

+4. There can only be a single instance of orderer with the type SOLO. **This introduces a single point of failure in the network.
+If the orderer goes down, the entire network become unavailable.
+So you would never use SOLO in production**.

+5. In production you will set to orderer type the **Kafka or RAFT**.
+Since the Kafka and Raft, both provide a cluster orderer setup, even if some of the components in the network go back, **the network will continue to operate**.

+6. To setup to RAFT cluster, you need to create Genesis Block with the orderer type set to **etcdraft**.
+The genesis block is then used for the orderer initialization in the network.

+7. Similarly for the Kafka setup the configtx.yaml file need to modified for the `OrdererType` to Kafka.
+Genesis block need to be generated.
+This Genesis block is then used by the orderers in the network to connect to the Kafka cluster.
+   - In Fabric 2.0, Kafka order type is deprecated. **So the recommandation in Fabric 2.0, use for OrdererType = `etcdraft`**